 The UN hosts official events around the world to commemorate the resolution of 2007, but there are also innumerable events on Gandhi’s birthday dedicated to celebrating the life of the leader.
 Or, if there is a particular issue close to your heart, use this day as an opportunity to take non-violent action to make your voice heard.

 The concept of Random Acts of Kindness has taken off with the rise of social media, as the beneficiaries of RAKs often post their gratitude for the stranger online.
 Today, make Gandhi proud by going out of your way for a stranger, simply to brighten their day.
 Pay the toll for the person in the car behind you, leave a positive note with a friend, clean the snow off a stranger’s windshield — the possibilities are endless.
 So today, in the words of Gandhi, “be the change you wish to see in the world.”

 Why International Day of Non-Violence is Important

-The term non-violence is a broad umbrella under which there are several categories.
+"Non-violence" is a broad umbrella term under which there are several categories.
 Non-violent actions include protests, marches and vigils, which were successfully employed in the 1960s to bring about social changes in America.
-Non-cooperation and non-violent intervention, such as blockades and sit-ins, were also used, and have been seen more recently in America to demonstrate further inequalities.
-All of these led to the peaceful spread of ideas.
+Non-cooperation and non-violent intervention, such as blockades and sit-ins, were also successfully used in America to demonstrate further inequalities.
+All of these efforts led to the peaceful spread of ideas.

-Globalization has given us a more productive global economy, but it’s also led to even more issues that need solving.
-To help keep these from escalating to violence, spreading the ideas — and success stories — of nonviolence will be crucial.
+Globalization has given us a more productive global economy but it’s also led to more complex issues that need solving.
+To help keep these problems from escalating to violence, spreading the ideas — and success stories — of nonviolence will be crucial.